Envira Gallery Blog

 Etsy Sell photos online

 Etsy is best known as a marketplace to buy and sell handmade goods, custom products, vintage clothes, and more.
-So, you may be surprised to see it on our list of the top photo-selling websites.
-But, Etsy boasts millions of users every month and many photographers use it to sell their work.
+You may be surprised to see it on our list of the top photo-selling websites.
+However, Etsy boasts millions of monthly users, and many photographers use it to sell their work.
+Etsy has more visitors than most stock photo sites and a specific demographic you can cater to.
+Sellers often make money from images that target crafty young females.

-• Full control over how you display your photos to buyers.
+• Full control over how you display your photos to buyers

-• Offers an Offsite Ads program where the platform will automatically advertise your products across the web (15% fee on sales for the service).
+• Offers an Offsite Ads program where the platform will automatically advertise your products across the web (15% fee on sales for the service)

 Pricing / Payout: You can sign up for free or pay a monthly fee of $10 for more perks.
 Etsy charges a listing fee (the first 40 are free, then $0.20 each), a transaction fee (6.5% of the sale price), and a processing fee if you choose to receive payments through the platform (3% + $0.25).